 Gravity, Counterparties, and Foreign Investment

 Gravity models excel at explaining international trade and investment flows; their success poses a continuing puzzle.
-In a comprehensive dataset of cross-border transactions in high-value commercial real estate, we find that the role of distance in the gravity model is well explained by preferential matching between counterparties (buyers and sellers) of the same nationality.
-This tendency is large and robust, holds true for a majority of nationalities regardless of investment location, and increases in poor and poorly-governed locations.
-We build and structurally estimate an equilibrium search model embedding a matching friction affecting different-nationality counterparty transactions.
-Both liquidity and prices in the market rise substantially in the counterfactual frictionless economy.
-The model helps explain the persistent success of gravity using a combination of this friction and the spatial distribution of same-nationality counterparties, which is well-predicted by current and historical linguistic, cultural, and trade links between countries.
+In a comprehensive dataset of global investments in commercial real estate, the role of distance in the gravity model is well explained by preferential matching between counterparties (buyers and sellers) of the same nationality.
+This tendency for same-country matching is widespread, robust, and increases in poor and poorly-governed locations.
+We structurally estimate an equilibrium matching model with a friction that affects different-nationality counterparty transactions.
+The model explains the persistent success of gravity using a combination of this friction and the spatial distribution of same-nationality counterparties, which is well-predicted by current and historical linguistic, cultural, and trade links between countries.

 Suggested Citation: Suggested Citation